Hello Are you worried about your Pet? We’re here to help…

 - some people find having euthanasia done at home worsens their grief as there is a more tangible reminder of the experience

-2. Timing: it is important to consider both the time of the day and the day of the week.
-For example, it might be best to book an appointment at a time when the practice is likely to be quietest so that the appointment is not rushed; or you may want to schedule a time such that your pet can have a final meal or walk before being taken to the practice.
-With respect to the day of the week, you may need to consider for example whether you are able to take some time off work to grieve or whether you prefer to coincide euthanasia with the weekend.
-As mentioned above, if euthanasia is to be performed at home, timing may to some extent be restricted by availability of the veterinarian.
-You may also wish to arrange a time when the children are away from the home depending on what has been decided in terms of their presence during the procedure (see Should I be present?)
+It’s important to consider both the time of the day and the day of the week.
+For example, it might be best to book an appointment at a time when the practice is likely to be quiet so the appointment is not rushed.
+Or you may want to schedule a time that allows you to have a final meal or walk with your pet before taking them to the practice.
+You may need to consider whether you’re able to take some time off work to grieve.
+If euthanasia is to be performed at home, timing may be restricted by the availability of the veterinarian.
+You may also wish to arrange a time when the children are away from the home.

 When you arrive at the practice for the euthanasia appointment, you may prefer to wait in the car with your pet and ask to be called in when the vet is ready so that you can go straight into the consultation room.